Uncertainty Maximization in Partially Observable Domains: A Cognitive Perspective

 \section{Model Architecture and Theoretical Background}

+This work introduces a novel method of improving the propagation of environment's inherent uncertainty or entropy to the \textit{temporal-difference} reinforcement learning algorithm defined over a \textit{partially observable domain} by introducing a perceptual \textit{aliasing} method of the agent's state space based on the concept of \textit{temporal difference displacement} criterion or \textit{TDD}.
+The \textit{TDD} perceptual aliasing acts by optimizing the \textit{communication channel} established between perception and the learning mechanism in such a way as to transfer as much of the environments dynamic perturbations, or causal information~\cite{tononi2016integrated} possible given the channels limited bandwidth.

+The \textit{TDD} criterion as perceptual aliasing mechanism selects the information perceived by the agent, so that the information which does not contain learning potential (as defined by the \textit{communication channel} assumption presented in Section \ref{s:cc}) will not be transferred to the learning algorithm.

-This work introduces a novel method of improving the propagation of environment's inherent uncertainty or entropy to the \textit{temporal-difference} reinforcement learning algorithm defined over a \textit{partially observable domain} by introducing a perceptual \textit{filtering} of the agent's state space based on the concept of \textit{temporal difference displacement} criterion or \textit{TDD}.
-The \textit{TDD} property represents a simple yet effective way to maximize the amount of entropy that is dedicated to the representation of causal relationship between the environment states or states representations according to the integrated information principle~\cite{tononi2016integrated}.
-The proposed \textit{TDD} criterion exploits the following properties of these types of learning algorithms: \begin{itemize} \item By each successive \textit{TD} \textit{transition} the algorithm takes advantage of the \textit{temporal relations} between the transitioning states in order to improve its \textit{belief state} about the environment: the \textit{policies} that an agent makes are not a product of \textit{deterministic} states but on the history of (possibly) all previous observations and their underlying relationships. \item The \textit{POMDP} agent still updates its \textit{policy} based on a \textit{single} transition from state $s$ to state $s'$ by performing an action $a$: this \textit{one step} information along with a reward scalar constitutes everything the algorithm needs in order to perform a learning update~\cite{watkins1992q}. \end{itemize}
+The proposed \textit{TDD} criterion exploits the following properties of these types of learning algorithms: \begin{itemize} \item By each successive \textit{TD} \textit{transition} the algorithm takes advantage of the \textit{temporal relations} between the transitioning states in order to improve its \textit{belief state} about the environment: the \textit{policies} that an agent develops are not a product of \textit{deterministic} states, but are based on the history of (possibly) all previous observations and their underlying relationships. \item The \textit{POMDP} agent still updates its \textit{policy} based on a \textit{single} transition from state $s$ to state $s'$ by performing an action $a$: this \textit{one step} information along with a reward scalar constitutes everything the algorithm needs in order to perform a learning update~\cite{watkins1992q}. \end{itemize}